ssovit/TikTok-API-PHP/README.md

 `$maxCursor` defaults to `0`, and is offset for results page. `maxCursor` for next page is exposed on current page call feed data.

+# Non-watermarked video url for newer videos
 TikTok videos don't have video id as meta data on watermarked video posted after ~24-28 July 2020.
-You can use the API service at [RapidAPI](https://rapidapi.com/ssovit/api/tiktok-no-watermark1) which provides cheap and reliable API service to fetch non-watermarked url for newer videos.
+You can contact me via contact details on my profile to purchase a copy of my script that works with newer videos.

 # Empty results?
 Use proxy.
 You are making too many API requests in short interval of time.